timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - whether an in-flight page request should be cancelled or ignored;
 - whether a page result still belongs to the current query.

-The reducer handles state transitions:
+The reducer handles state transitions: search started/succeeded/failed and page started/succeeded/failed.

-- search started;
-- search succeeded;
-- search failed;
-- page started;
-- page succeeded;
-- page failed.

 That separation makes time-dependent coordination explicit without letting async callbacks commit state directly.